Workers' Party (Ireland): Dáil Éireann elections

+Irish local elections

 Northern Ireland

-The party gained ten seats at the 1973 Northern Irish local elections.
-Four years later, in May 1977, this had dropped to six council seats and 2.6% of the vote.
+The party gained ten seats at the 1973 Northern Ireland local elections.
+At the 1977 Northern Ireland local elections, this fell to six council seats and 2.6% of the vote.
 One of their best results was when Tom French polled 19% in the 1986 Upper Bann by-election, although no other candidates stood against the sitting MP and a year later, when other parties contested the constituency, he only polled 4.7% of the vote.

 Three councillors left the party during the split in 1992.
 Davy Kettyles became an independent 'Progressive Socialist' while Gerry Cullen in Dungannon and the Workers' Party northern chairman, Seamus Lynch in Belfast, joined Democratic Left.
 The party held on to its one council seat in the 1993 local elections with Peter Smyth retaining the seat that had been held by Tom French in Loughside, Craigavon.
 This was lost in 1997, leaving them without elected representation in Northern Ireland.

-The party performed poorly in the March 2007 Assembly election; it won no seats, and in its best result in Belfast West, it gained 1.26% of the vote.
+The party performed poorly in the 2007 Assembly election; it won no seats, and in its best result in Belfast West, it gained 1.26% of the vote.
 The party did not field any candidates at the 2010 Westminster general election.
 In the 2011 Assembly election the Workers' Party ran in four constituencies, securing 586 first-preference votes (1.7%) in Belfast West and 332 (1%) in Belfast North.

-The party contested the Westminster general election in May 2015, standing parliamentary candidates in Northern Ireland for the first time in ten years.
+The party contested the 2015 Westminster general election, standing parliamentary candidates in Northern Ireland for the first time in ten years.
 It fielded five candidates and secured 2,724 votes, with Gemma Weir picking up 919 votes (2.3%) in Belfast North.
-The party did not field candidates in the December 2019 parliamentary election.
+The party did not field candidates in the 2019 Westminster general election.
 In June 2020 the Ard Comhairle announced the Northern Ireland Business Committee and Belfast Constituency Council had split from the party by adopting "pro-unionist" policies.

 The party contested the 2022 Northern Ireland Assembly election, winning 839 (0.10%) first-round votes.